-The Group is principally engaged in property development and property investment for sale, rental or capital appreciation, provision of property management services and provision of finance.
-We recognize our responsibility towards environmental and social aspects of minimizing the pollution and potential nuisance to the neighborhoods of our development projects.
+The Group believe that environmental protection, low carbon footprint, resource conservation and sustainable development are the key trends in society.
+We recognize our responsibility of minimizing the pollution and potential nuisance to the neighborhoods of our development projects.
 The measures we adopted including conducting environmental assessments on our property construction projects and selecting construction contractors who have good environmental protection and safety track records and requiring them to comply with the relevant laws and regulations on the environmental protection and safely.

-The Group believes the most effective strategies to save energy is making it our daily habit.
+The Group believes the most effective way to save energy is making it our daily habit.
 Our Green Office Programme is introduced to encourage our staffs be environmental friendly whenever or wherever we can:-

-- Take the most efficient travelling method. - "Switch-off" policy for all idle equipment; encouraging employees to switch off (or onto energy-saving mode) computers, monitors and other electrical appliances at the end of the working day or other times when they are not in use. - Optimize use of natural light in offices and maintain the office temperature at 25 degree, which reduce the usage of excess electricity energy for lighting and air-conditioning. - Promote paperless environment by encouraging the use of soft and electronic copy for the document instead of hard copy and minimize the use of paper by encouraging double side printing, paper recycling.
+- Take the most efficient travelling method. - "Switch-off" all idle electrical appliances and lightings; encouraging employees to switch off (or onto energy-saving mode) computers, monitors and other electrical appliances when they are not in use. - Optimize use of natural light in offices and maintain the office temperature at 25 degree, which reduce the usage of excess electricity energy for lighting and air-conditioning. - Promote paperless environment by encouraging the use of electronic copy and minimize the use of paper by encouraging double side printing and use of recycled paper.

-1. EMISSION - MEASURES TO REDUCE CARBON EMISSION INCLUDE:
+EMISSION - MEASURES TO REDUCE CARBON EMISSION INCLUDE:

-The Group's business does not generate significant greenhouse gas emissions.
-The emissions are principally resulting from consuming electricity at the workplace, vehicles and business travels by employees.
+The Group outsourced the construction work to independent contractors; the Group's business does not have direct significant greenhouse gas emissions.
+The major emissions of the Group are resulting from consuming electricity at the workplace, vehicles and business travels by employees.
 The discharge into water and land, and generation of hazardous and non-hazardous waste during our course of operations is minimal.